 Open Reduction and Fixation

 Sometimes closed reduction and fixation is not the best option.
-IN this case, we make an incision and use hardware like delicate plate and screws to hold the bone together.
+In this case, we make an incision and use hardware like delicate plates and screws to hold the bone together.

 Tendons are structures that connect the bone to the muscle.
 Infection, trauma, and sudden rupture can all cause the tendons to break.
 Tendon repair is a difficult, complex type of surgery, but our reconstructive surgeons have great experience in this area.